DFE-Digital/get-into-teaching-app/app/views/content/teacher-training-advisers.md

 Your Teacher Training Adviser can help you navigate your path into teaching, and make sure you get any additional help that is available.
 Your adviser will be just a call, message or email away.

-[Video - Meet Simon, a teacher training adviser.]
+## Meet Simon, a teacher training adviser

+<iframe class="lazyload" data-src="https://www.youtube-nocookie.com/embed/T9Bhcaa6LJ4" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ## Already applied and been unsuccessful?